xienan6/leetcode/cpp/sudokuSolver/README.md

-Use there hash in [Valid Sudoku](https://leetcode.com/problems/valid-sudoku).
-Then Retrospective method or dfs.
+Use three hash in Valid Sudoku to check a number if it is in 3x3 box, correspongding row and correspongding column.
+Then retrospective method or dfs.